Fellsmarch/ENCE260-Battleships/README.md

                     Ships will flash at a position if it has been hit by opponent.
                     No buttons will function, defender must wait for opponents shot.

-Steps:
+**Steps:**
 1. Player 1 will always attack first.
-2. 'ATTACK' and 'DEFENCE' will show on players screens according to their current action
+2. 'ATTACK' and 'DEFENCE' will show on players screens according to their current action.
 2. Attacker can position shot where desired and shoot.
 3. 'HIT or 'MISS' will appear on the screen.
 4. Screens will swap attacker and defender.